-- The graphics available on the public COVID-19 dashboard - The Risk Assessment Group (RAG) updating the weekly epidemiological situation through a report validated by the Risk Management Group (RMG) and published every Friday in French and Dutch. - Further details on the methodology applied for the wastewater surveillance can be found in Appendix.
+- The graphics available on the public COVID-19 dashboard - The Risk Assessment Group (RAG) updating the weekly epidemiological situation through a report validated by the Risk Management Group (RMG) and published every Friday in French and Dutch. - Further details on the methodology applied for the wastewater surveillance can be found in the Appendix Methodology document (access online).